wearehyperaware/hyperaware-core/KEY-TASKS.md

 ## Home

-- Connect Topbar "About" and "Learn more" buttons to About section on homepage (Where Things Happen Matters)
+- ~~Connect Topbar "About" and "Learn more" buttons to About section on homepage (Where Things Happen Matters)~
-- Connect Topbar "Use Cases" button to Use Cases section on homepage
+- ~~Connect Topbar "Use Cases" button to Use Cases section on homepage~
-- Connect FooterLight buttons to appropriate pages / anchors
+- ~~Connect FooterLight buttons to appropriate pages / anchors~
-- Connect email sign up and subscribe to capture email addresses
+- ~~Connect email sign up and subscribe to capture email addresses~

 ## DID Creation

-- Test to ensure it is functional!
+- ~~Test to ensure it is functional!~~ Although we still need proper unit tests!

 ## Vehicle Registration

-- Test to make sure it works!
+- ~~Test to make sure it works!~~ Although still want to make minor edits to variable names etc
 - Make sure registered vehicles appear on the map

 ## Jurisdiction Registration